bps10/bps10.github.com/research.md

 ---

 I am interested in understanding the neural basis of sensory experience.
 Primary sensory neurons, such as cone photoreceptors, gather real-time information about the environment for the purpose of  influencing the organism’s behavior.
 The samples are relayed to downstream centers in the form of discrete action potentials.
-Those signals, however, are often noisy and unreliable, as many perceptual illusions demonstrate.
+Those signals, however, are often noisy and ambiguous, as many perceptual illusions demonstrate.
 To minimize ambiguity, the brain leverages at least three sources of information during perceptual processing: 1) feed-forward signals from sensory neurons, 2) prior experience and 3) feedback signals.
 The purpose of my work is to understand how incoming sensory input is incorporated with other sources of sensory information to produce a coherent interpretation.

 ## Current projects